-The American Academy Pediatrics stated in 2014 stated that they believe RBCs are “an inappropriate source of primary care for pediatric patients, as they fragment medical care and are detrimental to the medical home concept of longitudinal and coordinated care.”
+The American Academy Pediatrics stated in 2014 that they believe RBCs are “an inappropriate source of primary care for pediatric patients, as they fragment medical care and are detrimental to the medical home concept of longitudinal and coordinated care.”
 The AAP instead supports the concept of “medical home,” a model of care in which the pediatrician and family share responsibility.

-Suburban Pediatrics agrees that while RBCs may seem to help a family on the go, nothing can replace a pediatrician:
+We agree that while RBCs may seem to help a family on the go, nothing can replace a pediatrician:

 - Our nurse practitioners complete two years of additional pediatric-specific training.